Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Picnic areas are located throughout the park.
 The Oak Woods picnic shelter and nearby restroom, located in the eastern area of the park, are fully accessible.
 Two open picnic shelters may be reserved online through the park reservation system.

 Stone shelter in lower Ledges.

-Ledges offers 95 campsites; 40 with electrical hookups (1 of which is fully accessible), 42 non-electric (1 of which is fully accessible), and 12 hike-in.
+Ledges offers 95 campsites, including electrical hookups (1 of which is fully accessible), non-electric hookups (1 of which is fully accessible), and some hike-in.
 Modern rest rooms, showers, a trailer dump station and a playground are located in the campground.
 Advance campsite reservations can be made online through the park reservation system.
 Half of the campsites are still available on a first-come, first-serve basis.